Acetanilide: Applications

 Acetanilide is used as an inhibitor of hydrogen peroxide decomposition and is used to stabilize cellulose ester varnishes.
 It has also found uses in the intermediation in rubber accelerator synthesis, dyes and dye intermediate synthesis, and camphor synthesis.
 Acetanilide is used for the production of 4-acetamidobenzenesulfonyl chloride, a key intermediate for the manufacture of the sulfa drugs.

 In the 19th century acetanilide was one of a large number of compounds used as experimental photographic developers.

+During the same period of time, acetanilide was introduced into medical practice as a fever-reducing agent under the name Antifebrin.
+It was one of the first aniline derivatives found to possess analgesic and antipyretic properties.
+However, its use was later discontinued due to toxic side effects, including methemoglobinemia, which led to cyanosis.

+Acetanilide-derived herbicides have been used since the 1960s or earlier.
+These include alachlor, metolachlor and xylachlor.

 Pharmaceutical use

 Acetanilide was the first aniline derivative found to possess analgesic as well as antipyretic properties, and was quickly introduced into medical practice under the names of Antifebrin by A. Cahn and P. Hepp in 1886.
 But its (apparent) unacceptable toxic effects, the most alarming being cyanosis due to methemoglobinemia and ultimately liver and kidney damage, prompted the search for supposedly less toxic aniline derivatives such as phenacetin.
 After several conflicting results over the ensuing fifty years, it was established in 1948 that acetanilide was mostly metabolized to paracetamol (acetaminophen) in the human body, and that it was this metabolite that was responsible for the analgesic and antipyretic properties.
 The observed methemoglobinemia after acetanilide administration was ascribed to the small proportion of acetanilide that is hydrolyzed to aniline in the body.
-Acetanilide is no longer used as a drug, although the efficacy of its metabolite paracetamol (acetaminophen) is well known.